HackYourFuture/JavaScript1/Week2/LESSONPLAN.md

 5. What are conditional statements (if/else & switch)
 ##### Explanation
 The normal order of execution of statements in a computer program is in straight-line order, from top to bottom.
-However, sometimes it is desirable to execute one or more statements conditionally, i.e. depending on whether some condition – determined by the state of your program – holds true.
+However, sometimes it is desirable to execute one or more statements conditionally, i.e. depending on whether some condition – determined by the state of your program – holds true (Boolean expression).

 In its simplest form the `if` statement looks like this:

 ```js
 if () {